ChristinaLK/htc-intro/lesson.md

-In order to run your computational task on a shared computing resource like CHTC, you must be able to run it from the command line with a single command (or write a bash script that executes a series of commands).
+In order to run your computational task on a shared computing resource like CHTC, you must be able to run it from the command line with a single command (or write a single script that executes your task as a series of commands).

+(include contrasting images)

 ## For Loops